 How to Perfectly Boil Green Beans

 To warm them before serving, heat a large, dry skillet on medium to medium-high heat and working in batches, lightly toss and rotate them in the hot skillet; transfer to a serving bowl and cover with platic wrap until ready to serve.

-This quick-cook method can be applied to other green vegetables like broccoli, Brussels sprouts, snow peas, asparagus and sugar snap peas.
+This foolproof method can be applied to other green vegetables like broccoli, Brussels sprouts, snow peas, asparagus and sugar snap peas.

+How to Perfectly Boil Green Beans